mmeyer2k/valhalla/readme.md

 ### `log`
 `usage: valhalla log [dnsmasq, squid, clear, rotate] [past]`

-Use `log` to tail log files.
+Use the `log` command to tail log files in real time.
 Second parameter is optional and determines which program's log to watch.
 Default is `dnsmasq`.

-Optional `past` parameter will decompress and display logs that have already been rotated.
+Optional `past` parameter will output logs that have already been rotated.

 `clear` will clear out the logs of `dnsmasq` and `squid` along with all rotated histories.

 `rotate` will force the logs to rotate.

 ### `build`